cscannell-inacloud/Microsoft-Teams-Docs/teams/sideload.md

 For a teams-enabled bot, you can start by invoking your bot by @mentioning the name of the bot, which should autocomplete.

-To test direct chats with your bot, you can either access it via the App home, @mentione it in a channel, or search for it in the 'New Chat` window.
+To test direct chats with your bot, you can either access it via the App home, @mention it in a channel, or search for it in the 'New Chat` window.

 ## Accessing your sideloaded connector